phish108/node-jose-tools/README.md

 `node-jose-tools` are tested with node versions 8, 10, 12, and 13 on linux (ubuntu), Windows, and macOS.

+It is recommended to use node version 12 or higher, due to better performance of the cryptographic functions.

 ### Installing

 On the command line run ```npm install -g node-jose-tools```.